HackerN64/F3DEX3/docs/Documentation/Design Tradeoffs.md

   scaled normals never affect the ambient light, contrary to the concept of ambient occlusion.

-Furthermore, for partial HLE compatibility, the same mesh can have the ambient occlusion information encoded in both scaled normals and vertex alpha at the same time.
-HLE will ignore the vertex alpha AO but use the scaled normals;
-F3DEX3 will fix the normals' scale but then apply the AO.

 The only case where scaled normals work but F3DEX3 AO doesn't work is for meshes with vertex alpha actually used for transparency (therefore also no fog).

-Note that in LVP mode, scaled normals are supported and work the same way as in F3DEX2, while ambient occlusion is not supported.
+Note that in the "basic" lighting codepath in F3DEX3, vertex normals are treated the same way as in F3DEX2, so scaled normals are supported there.
+Ambient occlusion is also supported there.

 ## RDP temporary buffers shrinking